652ac/264ha SSSI, NNR, SPA

 Mouse over links for pictures; click for detail page.

-This large and important Essex Wildlife Trust reserve at the mouth of the Colne Estuary consists of a shingle ridge enclosing a considerable area of saltmarsh, through which Ray Creek flows.
-At the end of the 19th century a much larger area of shingle and sand stretched between Walton-on-the-Naze and St Osyth but has now mostly been developed by the holiday industry.
+This large reserve at the mouth of the Colne Estuary consists of a shingle ridge enclosing a considerable area of saltmarsh.
+The shingle and sand is nearly all that remains of a much larger area between Walton-on-the-Naze and St Osyth that existed at the end of the 19th century but has now mostly been developed by the holiday industry.

-Access via the road running to Lee Wick Farm from St Osyth.
+Access from St Osyth via Lee Wick Road.
 A car parking space is provided just inside the reserve on the seaward side of the sea wall, but is liable to flood at very high tides.
 Please use the car park and do not drive along the track past the chalets which the Trust does not own.
 Please drive slowly and leave all gates as you find them.
+SatNav: CO16 8ET.

 Except for Essex Wildlife Trust members access is by day permit only, available from Trust HQ (01621 862960).